tronbyt/firmware-esp32/README.md

 This project uses PlatformIO to build, flash, and monitor firmware on the Tidbyt.
 To get started, you will need to download [PlatformIO Core][2] on your computer.

-Additionally, this firmware is designed to work with [Tidbyt Manager](https://github.com/tavdog/tidbyt-manager).
-You can point this firmware at any URL that hosts a WebP image that is optimized for the Tidbyt display.
+Additionally, this firmware is designed to work with https://github.com/tavdog/tronbyt-server or you can point this firmware at any URL that hosts a WebP image that is optimized for the Tidbyt display.

 ## Getting Started
+INSTALL THE tronbyt-server first if you plan to use it.
+It will give you the remote_url you need before flashing.

 To flash the custom firmware on your device, run the following after replacing the variables in secrets.json.example with your desired own information and renaming it to `secrets.json` If using tidbyt_manager in docker replace the ip address to the docker host's ip address.